Home » Health Conditions » Neurology » Brain Health

 Reduce Your Risk of Dementia with Exercise and Four Other Healthy Habits

-Regularly exercising can reduce your chances of getting dementia, according to research published by Cardiff University in Britain.
+Regularly exercising reduce your chances of getting dementia, according to research published by Cardiff University in Britain.

 In the United States alone, an estimated 5 million people suffer from an age-related dementia disease.
 Alzheimer’s is the most common disease of this type, affecting 70 percent of those individuals, according to data provided by the Institute for Dementia Research and Prevention at Pennington Biomedical Research Center.